Matilde90/play_ultrasonic_sensor_pi/README.md

 5. Dupont wires
 6. Optional: base for holding your ultrasonic sensor - I recycled an used pepper container and covered it with papier-mâché

-### Useful commands to work with the raspberry pi:
+#### Useful commands to work with the raspberry pi:

-- How to transfer files from your computer to the raspberry pi via ssh
+- I found useful to work entirely from my laptop, enabling an ssh connection to the raspberry pi.
+Once the ssh connection is enabled, I copy data from my computer to the raspberry pi via the scp command.

 ```bash
 scp -i ~/.ssh/<your-raspberry-pi-private-key>  \